gizipp/gizipp.com/_pages/portfolio.md

 ***

-Detailed of each project I've working on.
+Detailed of each project I've working with JAMStack.

-## Repairnet.io
+### GIZ!
+Blog

 Technology used :
 - Ruby 2.7.x
-- Rails 6.x
+- Jekyll 4.0.0

-## Avaderma.id
+### Personal Site of Gilang Aprianto

 Technology used :
 - Ruby 2.7.x
-- Rails 6.x
+- Jekyll 4.0.0